 This IELTS Speaking post covers the complete answer package for Cambridge IELTS 12 Test 7 Speaking full test.
-Here, I’ve provided answers or solutions for Part 1, Part 2 and Part 3.
+Here, I’ve provided answers or solutions for Part 1, Part 2, and Part 3.
 The candidates may make changes where needed to suit the answers for their own circumstances.
-Hopefully, this post will come handy for the newcomers in IELTS who have major problems in understanding the test.
+Hopefully, this post will come in handy for newcomers to IELTS who have major problems understanding the test.

 Where do you buy most of your clothes?

 I generally visit my local shopping mall once or twice a month.
 But I don’t buy clothes very often.
 When I need to buy new clothes, I prefer to go to a big shopping mall named “The Big Sea”.
 It’s only a 10-minute walk from the block where I live in.

 I prefer this mall because they sell quality products and the price is quite reasonable.
 The environment is also very consumer-friendly.

 How often do you buy new clothes for yourself?

 As I mentioned earlier, I do not buy clothes for myself quite often.
 It’s more like once every 4/5 months.
 But, sometimes when I go to different places to visit or for job-purpose, I try to buy some clothes from those places.